How to Use AI for Multilingual Public Speaking and Translation

 Liam Sandford

-Liam Sandford is a public speaking coach, marketing leader, and 2x Best Selling Author, including the book Effortless Public Speaking.
-He helps introverted professionals and leaders take control of public speaking anxiety and use speaking to market themselves, build influence, and communicate with impact.
+Liam Sandford is a Head of Marketing, public speaking expert, and 2x Best Selling Author including the book Effortless Public Speaking.
+He helps ambitious professionals and entrepreneurs communicate with impact to get noticed, grow their career, and build their business.

-Why Direct Translation Kills the Impact of a Good Speech
+Why Direct Translation Kills a Good Speech

 How to Use AI to Adapt Your Core Message Across Languages

-How AI Helps You Navigate Cultural Context in International Presentations
+How AI Helps You Navigate Cultural Context

 How to Structure a Presentation for a Multilingual Audience

-How AI Helps You Prepare Supporting Materials in Multiple Languages
+How AI Helps You Prepare Supporting Materials

 What AI Cannot Do for Multilingual Speakers